Roles and Responsibilities of Business Developers

 This career could start out in sales, marketing, customer support, or customer success, followed by the entry role of Business Development Representative.

 Once a business development manager gains experience, they move on to senior roles such as VP of Business Development or Head/Director of Business Development.
-Their seniority could be reflected by the market share they cover or the vastness of territory they're in charge of.
+Their seniority could be reflected by the market share they cover or the vastness of the territory they're in charge of.

-Like all other successful salespeople and managers, BDMs become thriving book writers, university professors, and company owners.
+Like all other successful salespeople and managers, BDMs become thriving bookwriters, university professors, and company owners.
 If this is the career path you're aspiring to walk down, try listening to some of the most successful entrepreneurs and business developers out there!

 Tools